decode-dev/Random/README.md

 You can give credits if you think it is needed.
 Will be updating this file when needed.

-Added some notes which I learned during the Project Development.
+Added some notes which I learned during the Project Development of "CaaS - Auditing Cloud Consistency".
 (Hope it helps !!)
 #Peace